FBerding/aifeducation/README.md

 well as persons who would like to use models created by other researchers/educators.
-The package supports the application of Artificial Intelligence (AI) for Natural Language Processing tasks such as text embedding, classification, and question answering under the special conditions of educational and social sciences.
+The package supports the application of Artificial Intelligence (AI) for Natural Language Processing tasks such as text embedding, and classification under the special conditions of educational and social sciences.
 These are:

 - **digital data availability:** In educational and social science, data is often only available in handwritten form.
 For example, in schools